sayyam44/Amazon-Web-Scraper-using-Celery/README.md

 # Amazon Web Scraper Using Celery
-This project demonstrates how to schedule web scrapping tasks using Celery, Selenium, Django and BeautifulSoup to track Amazon product price fluctuations.
-It leverages Celery for scheduling background tasks, Selenium for scraping, and Django for efficient data storage.
+This project demonstrates how to schedule web scrapping tasks using Celery to track Amazon product price fluctuations.
+It leverages Celery for scheduling background tasks, Selenium and BeautifulSoup for web scraping, and Django for efficient data storage.

 ## What is Celery ?
 Celery is a distributed task queue that allows you to offload, manage, and execute tasks asynchronously outside of your main application.